 Favicons require Safari 12 or newer.

-One such app, called Faviconographer, adorns your open tabs with website icons but it’s more of a hack than an officially sanctioned solution.
+One such app, Faviconographer, adorns your open tabs with website icons but it’s more of a hack than an officially sanctioned solution.
 As noted in our Faviconographer announcement article and tutorial, given the app’s heavy dependency on polling Safari to locate your open tabs, Faviconographer may stop working at any time.

 Need help?
 Ask iDB!

 If you like this how-to, pass it along to your support folks and leave a comment below.